Momentum-Team-13/word-frequency-mnrolando3/notes.md

     - normalize all words to lowercase - DONE
         - include lowercase attribute (.lower)

-    - remove "stop words" -- words used so frequently they are ignored
+    - remove "stop words" -- words used so frequently they are ignored - DONE
         - what are "stop words"?
             - articles: the, a
             - conjunctions: and, or